nemvince/blog/index.md

 I'm Vince, and this is my personal little web project, which serves you ZERO JavaScript by default.
 And no, you can't enable it, it has no client-side JavaScript at all.

 Actually, I hate JavaScript so much that I even wrote this page in Markdown.
-In fact, the entire site is built using Hono and hono/jsx+marked to render Markdown files, with no JavaScript sent to the client.
-Enjoy the simplicity!
+In fact, the entire site is built using Hono and hono/jsx+marked to render Markdown files, with no ~~JavaScript~~ tracking or ads sent to the client.
+(Come on, tell me you don't like my fancy zoomable image)

+I try to make this site as light as possible.
+The homepage is only <span id="bytes">*calculating...*</span> bytes in size!

 If you're interested in how this site is built, check out the [source code on GitHub](https://github.com/nemvince/tvk-blogs).